pbisogni94/pbisogni94/README.md

 - 👋 Hi!
 My name is Patrick.
 Welcome to my github.
-I graduated from UofT with a Bsc in Computer Science, and here you can see some of the projects and exercises that I completed.
+I graduated from UofT with a Bsc in Computer Science, and here you can see some of the projects and exercises that I have completed or are currently working on.

 - 📫 How to reach me ...